 The proof of the swift advancement of digital technology over the years can be seen in the gaming industry.
 From ancient years of black-and-white 2D games like Pong (1972) to the first 3D game, 3D Monster Maze in 1981, and from primitive first-person shooters like Wolfenstein 3D (1992) to complex, life-like shooters like Battlefield 3 (2011), showcases that the gaming industry has perceived its fair share of technological progression.

-The following points highlight how VR/AR are the emerging trend in gaming industry & role it plays:
+The following points highlight how VR/AR is the emerging trend in the gaming industry & the role it plays:

 - The Revival of 3D experience: